grigorye/Restaurants/README.md

 7. Did nothing to polish the app and etc - was focused on other aspects.
 8. Considered CI but had no time.
 9. Did not test it on a real device.
 Did not profile the app to any extent.
 Sorry.
+10. Did not use Alamofire or e.g. Moya, as an experiment.
+Implemented HTTPService as an abstraction.
+Have doubts about that.